ultimate-comparisons/ultimate-message-broker-comparison/comparison-elements/kestrel.md

 ## Description
-Kestrel is based on Blaine Cook's "starling" simple, distributed message queue, with added features and bulletproofing, as well as the scalability offered by actors and the JVM.
+Kestrel is based on Blaine Cook's starling simple, distributed message queue, with added features and bulletproofing, as well as the scalability offered by actors and the JVM.

 ## License